quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## Flow symmetry measurement {#sec-symmetry}

-QUIC explicitly exposes which side of a connection is a client and which side is a server during the 1-RTT handshake, and this can be trivially inferred during a 0-RTT handshake.
+QUIC explicitly exposes which side of a connection is a client and which side is a server during the handshake.
 In addition, the symmerty of a flow (whether primarily client-to-server, primarily server-to-client, or roughly bidirectional, as input to basic traffic classification techniques) can be inferred through the measurement of data rate in each direction.
 While QUIC traffic is protected and